paniash/website/contact.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-> This key expires on 13th March, 2022.
-(Last expired on 16th January 2021 and later renewed).
+> This key expires on 15th May, 2023.
+(Last expired on 13th March 2022 and later renewed).

 > I highly recommend learning and using encryption in your email communications.
 You don't have to be a tech guru to implement it.
 Make it a default method with your frequent contacts.
 Read this excellent guide on [email self-defence](https://emailselfdefense.fsf.org/en/) by the Free Software Foundation.